lemon grass

 Health Benefits

-• Rich in antioxidants, which can help protect cells from damage and reduce inflammation.
+• Rich in antioxidants, potentially protecting cells from damage.

 Storage Tips